stepancheg/mh-lang/README.md

 This library is not published in Maven or elsewhere.
 Feel free to just copy sources to your project or to you private storage.
-If you think that it need to be published on Maven, open an issue in GitHub issue tracker.
+If you think that it need to be published on Maven, open an issue in GitHub issue tracker and I'll try to do something about it.

 Any other feedback?
 Open an issue in GitHub issue tracker.